-- ENG 125 Introduction to College Writing.
-Normally taken in first semester of enrollment. - Two lower-level courses designated as Writing Intensive (WI)-see below.
-Should be taken as soon as possible after passing ENG 125, which is a prerequisite for all lower-level WI courses: both should be completed by end of sophomore year. - WRIT 301, 302, or 303-see below.
-Normally taken during the junior year (as soon as possible after reaching 60 credits).
-Transfer students who enter with the General Education requirements fulfilled should take it right away. - One upper division writing intensive course (at the 300 level or above) within the major.
-All such courses carry WRIT 301, 302, or 303 as a prerequisite.
+- ENG 126 Composition II: Writing Through Literature.
+Must be taken by the 45th credit, or by the 3rd semester. - Two lower-level courses designated as Writing Intensive (WI)-see below.
+Should be taken as soon as possible after passing ENG 125 and/or ENG 126, which is a prerequisite for all lower-level WI courses: both should be completed by end of sophomore year. - One upper division writing intensive course (at the 300 level or above) within the major. - Transfer students who enter with the Common and Flexible Core requirements fulfilled can consider taking WRIT 301, 302 or 303 to fulfill part of their College Option.
+It may also be required by some majors, and be a prerequisite for some major courses.

-Students should plan their academic program to ensure that they are taking courses in the order described, and that they will meet these requirements by graduation.
+Students should meet with an academic advisor to plan their academic program to ensure that they are taking courses in the order described, and that they will meet these requirements by graduation.